brilliant-ember/Machine_learning_notes/notes.md

 - Variational Autoencoders
     --
-    - Are the same as autoencoders, but instead of a fixed latent vector, we have a probablistic layer with the mean and standard deviation that then feeds into the latent vector
+    - Are the same as autoencoders, but instead of a fixed latent vector, we have a probabilistic layer with the mean and standard deviation that then feeds into the latent vector
     - ![](screenshots/2020-05-17-16-58-14.png) *https://lilianweng.github.io/lil-log/2018/08/12/from-autoencoder-to-beta-vae.html*
-    - The sameples latent vector takes a sample from the prob distribution and then feeds that to the decoder.
-U can't do backprobagation with the sampling node since the sample from the distribution can be different.
-So we resort to a reparamtrization trick to enable us to train the NN end to end
+    - The samples latent vector takes a sample from the prob distribution and then feeds that to the decoder.
+U can't do backpropagation with the sampling node since the sample from the distribution can be different.
+So we resort to a reparamtrization trick to enable us to train the NN end to end, which is just to train the mean and the sigma usually, but we also introduce an epsilon variable for the "random"ness it is a fixed stochastic node that we don't care if we don't train so we keep it constant. watch this for more info https://youtu.be/9zKuYvjFFS8?t=467
-    - If you run the same image thru a VAE you're going to get a different "latent representation" every time. meaning that everytime you decode it you will get new images, which are generated images!
+    - If you run the same image thru a VAE you're going to get a different "latent representation" every time. meaning that every time you decode it you will get new images, which are generated images!
     - ![](screenshots/2020-05-23-09-38-26.png)
     - *mnist numbers set with 2 latent vars https://youtu.be/r0Ogt-q956I?t=9796*
-    - This images is only 2d because of us only using two latent variables, but if we use x-latent vars then we'll get x-dimintional representation, which is very nicely seperated.
+    - This images is only 2d because of us only using two latent variables, but if we use x-latent vars then we'll get x-dimensional representation, which is very nicely separated.
     - If we pass the data in the above image to the decoder we get the following generated brand new mnist data
     - ![](screenshots/2020-05-23-09-42-56.png)*https://youtu.be/r0Ogt-q956I?t=9821*